 In Prague 5, spaces will be added in the areas of Starý Barrandov, Malvazinky, Hřebenka and Motol.
 In Prague 6, parking will become paid in another part of Petřiny and Evropská třída all the way to Veleslavín.
 In Prague 8, it will be Střížkov, Horní Kobylisy and the Nad Ládvím area.

-There will be more blue zones, which are only for residents, purple zones, which are both for visitors and residents, and orange zones, which are only for visitors.
+There will be more blue zones, which are only for residents, purple zones, both for visitors and residents, and orange zones, which are only for visitors.
 Green zones will keep slowly disappearing from Prague.

 The exact plan of the new zones is available on the council’s website for parking zones.